ART ON CAMPUS

-The mission of the Art on Campus Initiative is to provide art experiences on KCC campuses for students, faculty, staff and the community.
-Original works are on display throughout KCC as part of the College’s Permanent Art Collection and Sculpture Initiative.
+The mission of the Kellogg Community College Foundation Art on Campus Initiative is to provide art experiences on KCC campuses for students, faculty, staff and the community.
+Original works of art are on display throughout KCC as part of the College’s Permanent Art Collection and Sculpture Initiative.

-The goals of the Art on Campus Initiative are:
+The goals of the Art on Campus Initiative are to:

-- to purchase original, diverse artworks for KCC’s permanent collection and display in public areas on campus
+- Purchase original, diverse artworks for KCC’s Permanent Art Collection and display them in public areas on campus

-- to establish and continue the DeVries Art Lecture Series including at least one distinguished artist, art historian, etc., per year to provide a lecture/workshop on an art topic for students and community
+- Establish and continue the DeVries Art Lecture Series including at least one distinguished artist, art historian, etc., per year to provide a lecture/workshop on an art topic for students and the community

-- to create community awareness of the initiative through fundraising and programming activities
+- Create community awareness of the initiative through fundraising and programming activities

-KCC’s permanent art collection is on display throughout KCC’s buildings.
+KCC’s Permanent Art Collection is on display throughout KCC’s buildings.
 Most of the collection can be viewed during KCC’s hours of operation.
-It includes artists such as Martin Hubbard, Kate Demke, Shuichi Murakami, Eleanor DeVries, Lily Hunter, Dee Seymour and Kay Randel.
-Much of the art represented in the collection comes from KCC faculty, staff and students and other regional artists.
+It includes artists such as Kate Demke, Eleanor DeVries, Martin Hubbard, Lily Hunter, Shuichi Murakami, Kay Randel and Dee Seymour.
+Much of the art represented in the collection comes from KCC faculty, staff, students and other regional artists.

-KCC Foundation’s Art on Campus Sculpture Initiative features permanent and loaned works of art installed at various locations on the College’s North Avenue campus and at the Regional Manufacturing Training Center.
-KCC Permanent Sculptures
+The Art on Campus Sculpture Initiative features permanent and loaned works of art installed at various locations on the College’s North Avenue and Regional Manufacturing Technology Center campuses.

-In November 2020, KCC and the Battle Creek Chapter of the American Association of University Women unveiled “Hope” a bronze sculpture of a young woman created by former KCC student Paula Blincoe.
-This sculpture is installed at the North End Gateway micro park at KCC’s North Avenue campus.
+In November 2020, KCC and the Battle Creek Chapter of the American Association of University Women unveiled “Hope,” a bronze sculpture of a young woman created by former KCC student Paula Blincoe.
+This sculpture is installed at the North End Gateway micro park on the northwest corner of KCC’s North Avenue campus.

 DeVries Art Lecture Series